Go to Reviews.org US Edition

 There is a way around this, though.
 You can opt for a virtual credit card that’s based in the US or simplify it by purchasing Hulu gift cards instead.
 Sites like MyGiftCard Supply offer a range of Hulu gift cards, which can be used to start and keep your subscription going.
 Simply log in to your Hulu account once you’ve signed up then scroll down to the ‘Gift or Promotional Code’ section to enter the code.
 Hulu has a free seven-day trial for new subscribers, but you need to enter a payment method (or use a gift card) to start the trial.

-How to VPN your way to Hulu in Australia
+How to use a VPN to access Hulu

 First, you want to pick a VPN that plays nice with streaming content from the US.
 Our top three picks are ExpressVPN, NordVPN or Hotspot Shield.
 The main features of a Hulu-friendly VPN are US servers and they’re fast enough to maintain streaming while you’re connected.